ArthurFerreira2/reinette-II-plus/README.md

 * easy screenshot

-It uses the same MOS 6502 CPU emulator as her sisters (now christened [puce6502](https://github.com/ArthurFerreira2/puce6502)).\
+It uses an optimized and accurate MOS 6502 CPU emulator (now christened [puce6502](https://github.com/ArthurFerreira2/puce6502)).\
 You only need SDL2 to compile it.
 (I'm not using SDL_Mixer, but only the native SDL2 audio functions)

 This emulator is not accurate in many ways and does not compete with